ansys/pymechanical/doc/source/user_guide_embedding/index.rst

 * Tree: ``Application.DataModel.Tree``
 * Graphics: ``Application.ExtAPI.Graphics``

-Besides the scripting entry points, many other types and objects are available from built-in Mechanical scripting.
+Besides scripting entry points, many other types and objects are available from built-in Mechanical scripting.
 To learn how to import the scripting entry points, namespaces, and types, see :ref:`ref_embedding_user_guide_globals`.

 Additional configuration
 ------------------------
 By default, an instance of the :class:`Application <ansys.mechanical.core.embedding.Application>` class is configured in the same way as Mechanical.
-To customize this, see :ref:`ref_embedding_user_guide_configuration`.
+To customize an instance, see :ref:`ref_embedding_user_guide_configuration`.